ehopealot/image-unshredder/README.markdown

 `python shredder.py -f <filename> --shreds <number of shreds (default 20)>`

+This definitely works best if the number of shreds is a divisor of the width of the images in pixels

 and to unshred that image, run:

 `python unshredder.py -f <filename>`